runkids/vue-scroll-up/README.md

 ```js
 npm i vue-scroll-up
 ```
+## Usage
-And use this inside your app:
+Use this inside your app:
 ``` js
 import ScrollUp from 'vue-scroll-up'